 If you decide to hire someone to paint your exterior, you'll pay in labor what you save in time.
 The cost of labor can vary wildly, so make sure to reach out to multiple companies in order to have a good selection of quotes.

-On average, you'll pay $2-$6 per square foot for a painter.
-If your painter charges hourly, expect to pay anywhere from $25-$75 an hour.
-However, most painting projects are bid based on the cost of the entire project, not by hour.
+On average, you'll pay $0.50—$3.50 per square foot for a painter, but if your painter charges hourly, expect to pay anywhere from $25–$75 an hour.
+However, most painting projects are bid based on the cost of the entire project, not by the hour.

 Cost of Painting Supplies